Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/vix_workflows.md

 !!! note

-    Starting with Visionatrix 0.6.0, the input params are parsed automatically from the adopted ComfyUI workflow.
+    The input params are parsed automatically from the adopted ComfyUI workflow.
 Based on the information from this field, the Visionatrix UI dynamically displays the interface.

 Technically, this is a list of objects, where each object is one input parameter, which includes: